The punishment for insurance fraud in the UK

 3. People believe fraud is a 'harmless' crime

-Some people believe insurance fraud is a ‘victimless’ and harmless crime—a guilt-free way to make a lot of extra cash.
-It’s not.
-This leads us to the impact of insurance fraud.
+Some people believe insurance fraud is a 'victimless' and harmless crime—a guilt-free way to make extra cash.
+This leads us onto the impact of insurance fraud.

 Fraudulent insurance claims affect everyone